technomancy/leiningen/README.md

    But if you treat it as a standard library of build-related functions and are able to write it with a more pleasing syntax, it's not bad.

+**Q:** What if my project depends on jars that aren't in any repository?
+**A:** Open-source jars can be uploaded to Clojars (see publishing below), though be sure to use the groupId of "org.clojars.$USERNAME" in order to avoid conflicts and to allow the original authors to claim it in the future once they get around to uploading.
+  Alternatively you can install into your local repository in ~/.m2.

 **Q:** What happened to [Corkscrew](http://github.com/technomancy/corkscrew)?
 **A:** I tried, but I really couldn't make the wine metaphor work.
 That,